Skip to content

 end

-it "creates and saves a product" do
+it "saves and reloads a product" do

 product = Product.new

-product.name = "Test Product"
+product.name = "Test Widget"

 product.category = "Testing"